hep-gc/shoal/shoal-client/README.md

     vim /etc/shoal/shoal_client.conf

-If you are using a shoal sever that has verification enabled make sure the configuration is set to the verifiednearest URL
+If you are using a shoal server that has verification enabled make sure the configuration is set to the nearestverified URL.

 ### Hint for the ATLAS Experiment Users: